-You can find the story in Korean, Telegu, Mandarin, Filipino Indonesian, etc.
+You can find the story in Korean, Telegu, Mandarin, Filipino, Indonesian, etc.

 Similarities between the two films.
 A 70 year old, meddler, loved deeply by her son, upsets her daughter in law.
-Her son can't bear to ask her to go, but his daughter is blunt to let granny feels unwanted.
+Her son can't bear to ask her to go, but his daughter is blunt to let granny feel unwanted.
 The Granny works with and has a widower friend from her childhood.
 He is thought of as an uncle.
 When through a fantasy intervention she gets the body of a 20 year old.
 She has a beloved grandson with a somewhat screechy band that she takes over and turns out to be a big hit.
-She is approached by younger men and in the Telegu version is responding and doesn't want to give up her new life, but does tell her old friend, the widower next door as he is about to bring in the police as he thought the young woman had kidnapped the older woman.
+She is approached by younger men and in the Telegu version is responding and doesn't want to give up her new life, but does tell her old friend, the widower next door as he is about to bring in the police when he thought the young woman had kidnapped the older woman.
 The family looks for her while the band reaches the finals and the grandson on his way has an accident.
-Both movies use the same mechanism in dramatic fashion to restore her to herself.
+Both movies use the same mechanism in dramatic fashion to restore Granny to herself.
 If you are inclined to cry at sad movies you probably will shed a few tears towards the end, BUT it ends with a big laugh

-Both movies a blood transfusion fills the role of a fulcrum.
+In both movies a blood transfusion fills the role of a fulcrum.
 The need for one forces a life changing decision.
 Still a part of the overall fantasy, but changes the mood temporarily.

 Another element from both films is discrimination of old people.
 The younger version criticizes a young man criticizing an older man who was flirting with the young granny.
 The whole film projects the idea that it is better to be young, but it also points out that elders deserve respect.